How to repurpose content efficiently

 With audio and video briefs filed, you have opened two new channels for the same core idea.
 In the next section we will slice these recordings into short clips that spark even more engagement.

-Turn long video into short clips
+Turn long video into short clips for social

 A ten-minute YouTube explainer is a gold mine for bite-sized clips.
 Each sixty-second segment can live on TikTok, Reels, Shorts and even LinkedIn, putting your message in front of new viewers who never click long videos.